julian-klode/lingolang/README.md

 the Go type checker and does not affect the Go code at all, though, that is not possible.

+The capabilities model is defined for a reference-based type system.
+Go uses values and pointers.
+Maps, Arrays, and Slices can be considered references, though - or: they are basically structs containing pointers.
+In any case, it seems there is no need to have an "identity" permission, although it might make sense to have some permission for the operation of taking the address of something (the & operator).

 ## Legal
 Linear Typing for Go is licensed under the 2 clause BSD license; basically the same license as Go, just with the third clause removed.